Ali Mustafa (footballer): Coaching career

 After earning his coaching badges, Ali became head coach of Wijaya in 2003, then QAF in 2004.
 His tenure lasted more than a decade until his team left the Brunei Super League in 2015, but not before lifting three straight titles from 2005-06 to 2009-10.
 He subsequently found work with Brunei's governing body of football, NFABD, as the coach of the national under-15s in 2015.

 For the 2016 season, Ali coached the Tabuan U17 team in the Brunei Premier League.
 They replaced the Tabuan U18s led by Kwon Oh-son which became Tabuan U21 in the Brunei Super League.
 He became assistant coach to Mike Wong in the full national team after the completion of the Premier League season.

 In 2020, he was re-appointed as head coach of the Brunei national team, while still coaching Kasuka FC at club level.
 He finished his club-level assignment after winning the 2023 Brunei Super League.

+In June 2026, Ali was appointed as head coach of the Brunei national team, after previously assisting Fábio Maciel on his interim spell with the Wasps.